 CEO / Producer

-MISTRUS MEDIA (established in 2000) is one of the most experienced Latvian film production companies, working on international co-productions of feature films and documentaries (producing with Germany, France, Luxembourg, Belgium, Hungary, Poland, Czech Republic, Finland, Estonia, Lithuania, Croatia, Russia, Portugal, Serbia), TV projects and film production and location services for foreign productions (Latvia has a cash rebate of up to 40%).
+MISTRUS MEDIA (established in 2000) is one of the leading Latvian film production companies, working on international co-productions of feature films and documentaries (producing with Germany, France, Luxembourg, Belgium, Hungary, Poland, Czech Republic, Finland, Estonia, Lithuania, Croatia, Russia, Portugal, Serbia), TV projects and film production and location services for foreign productions (Latvia has a cash rebate of up to 40%).
+Mistrus Media was included in the Euro 75 list of the independent production companies selected by Screen International in honour of Cannes Film Festival’s 75th anniversary.

 INESE BOKA GRUBE